7 antifouling solutions to protect your boat’s hull

 One of its main advantages is its cost effectiveness.
 In fact, this solution avoids the costly annual refit that can be so costly for boat owners.
 What’s more, the cover is 100% recyclable, eliminating the need for toxic antifouling agents that pollute the marine ecosystem.
 It therefore reduces your boat’s ecological footprint.

-Innovative protective covers are available from K-Ren, for example.
+Innovative protective covers are available from K-Ren or ProtecMarineNC, for example.

 A poorly protected hull can quickly deteriorate.
 The boat becomes less maneuverable, slower, burns more fuel and can endanger the crew.